dcpavel/wardrobe/README.md

 There are two pages, which can be toggled in the bottom left of Lucidcharts.
 The SQL database is hosted at [ElephantSQL](https://www.elephantsql.com/).
 The NoSQL database is hosted at [MongoDB](https://cloud.mongodb.com/).

+# Ideation and design documents
+These are mainly rough sketches, and I apologize for my poor handwriting The initial design documents are available [at my Google drive folder](https://drive.google.com/drive/folders/1cnTH0GwwzGRmew2bdcvSJMhqIPDd5TpX?usp=sharing)